-At Palihouse Santa Monica, it's easy to fall into the rhythms of life as a local resident.
+At Palihouse Santa Monica, it's easy to fall into the rhythms of life as a resident.

 The Moorish-influenced, Mediterranean-Revival-style hotel is nestled on a quiet residential street, making Palihouse Santa Monica feel more like a home-away-from-home than a hotel.

 The lobby, cafe, garden, and patio are open only to hotel guests - adding to the air of residential life, that allows you ultimate privacy while staying within walking distance of Santa Monica's best attractions.

 At that time, the sleepy Embassy Hotel Apartments were bought by hotelier and developer Avi Brosh and investors.
-Following a major Brosh-supervised refurbishment, it reopened as the chic, uber-discreet Palihouse, one of the best hotels in Santa Monica.
+Following a significant Brosh-supervised refurbishment, it reopened as the chic, uber-discreet Palihouse, one of the best hotels in Santa Monica.

-Palishouse dates back to a time when Santa Monica was the last Los Angeles rail stop and travelers from all over the world flocked here for seaside vacations year-round.
+Palihouse dates back to a time when Santa Monica was the last Los Angeles rail stop, and travelers from all over the world flocked here for seaside vacations year-round.

 In continuous operation since 1927, Palihouse (formerly the Embassy Hotel Apartments) has been meticulously maintained and remains renowned for its elegant exterior ornamentation, lush courtyards, and gracious lobby.

-Each of the guest rooms is individually decorated in eclectic style, with quirky touches such as antlers and taxidermy on the walls, crystal doorknobs, Malibu tiles, handcrafted wrought iron, custom furniture, and artsy wallpaper from L.A.-based Abnormals Anonymous.
+Each of the guest rooms is individually decorated in an eclectic style, with quirky touches such as antlers and taxidermy on the walls, crystal doorknobs, Malibu tiles, handcrafted wrought iron, custom furniture, and artsy wallpaper from L.A.-based Abnormals Anonymous.

 Each studio guest room, one- and two bedroom suite (up to a two-story, 2,850-square foot suite) features a kitchen, large closets, and picture windows - many with ocean views.

-Hard-wired, high speed Internet and 40-inch HDTVs with Apple TV are the tech utilitarian improvements; rain-shower heads, plush bedding and overhead fans keep the guest rooms cozy and cool year round.
+Hard-wired, high-speed Internet and 40-inch HDTVs with Apple TV are the tech functional improvements; rain-shower heads, plush bedding, and overhead fans keep the guest rooms cozy and fresh year round.